 Bejeweled monograms and initial jewelry was also popular in the Victorian era when sentimental jewelry was especially trendy.
 During the mid Forties, the jeweler Fulco di Verdura created his own spin on the jewelry trend when he created a diamond initial bracelet for his friend Margaret “Nin” Ryan.
 A decade later, he designed a diamond alphabet inspired by Renaissance manuscripts.
 Those stylized diamond letters are among Verdura’s most popular jewelry gifts today.

 “Letters have meaning to the wearer that goes well beyond a trend”Will Kahn

 “Initial pendants are timeless and over the years have been worn to show personal style, evoke a conversation or even carry a secret message,” says Nico Landrigan, President of Verdura.
 “Now they fit the easy and versatile style that is pervasive among everyone today.”
 He observed that the initial jewelry often represents a secret meaning, such as a loved one’s nickname.

 Diamond-studded words of love, power and inspiration are lasting gifts.

-Diamond-studded words of love and inspiration have captured people’s hearts this season.
+Diamond-encrusted words of love and inspiration have captured people’s hearts this season.
 “The word ‘love’ never goes out style,” says Rosanne Karmes, founder of Sydney Evan jewelry company.
-The Los Angeles-based designer has been featuring ‘love’ spelled out in diamond jewels for more than a decade and every year she creates new variations on the theme.
+The Los Angeles-based jewelry designer has been featuring ‘love’ spelled out in diamond jewels for more than a decade and every year she creates new variations on the theme.
 “I make jewelry to make people feel good and connecting people to what they love makes them feel happy.”
-She also crafts the words peace, faith, laugh and dream in diamond script, and the resulting jewels are a mantra for some clients, and are also great gifts to spread good vibes.
+She also crafts the words peace, faith, laugh and dream in diamond letters, and the resulting jewels are a mantra for some clients, and are also great personalized gifts to spread good vibes.